MacLemon/CongressChecklist/README.md

 #### Camera (but please remember to ask if it is ok to take a picture BEFORE taking the picture)
-- Photo camera / Actioncam
+- Photo camera / Actioncam / DSLR
 	- Batteries
 	- Charger
 	- Memory cards (CF, SD, SDHC, xD, memory stick, etc.)